 1. The Key Factors Affecting Tone

-As stated above, construction techniques affect your guitar’s tone just as much as material.
-A simple pair of guitar strings is designed based on five main factors.
-Before, I go through these it is important that I highlight that companies will approach the construction differently and so even though you purchase the same type of string they may sound a little different when comparing against each other.
+A simple pair of guitar strings are designed based on five main factors.
+Before I go through these it is important that I highlight that companies will approach the construction differently and so even though you purchase the same type of string they may sound a little different when comparing against each other.
 So never be afraid to try out a variety of brands because while the specifications of the strings may look the same you will get a different response.

 Before you start deciding what strings you are going to purchase you need to understand the five construction factors that affect tone.

 A guitar string’s tone comes from a mix of FIVE factors:

 - String Gauge

 - Material Construction